Table of Contents

 The Nephron: Functional Unit of the Kidney

 The nephron is the functional unit of the kidney.
 It consists of the renal corpuscles as well as the tubules (tubuli renales) and forms an ingenious filter system.
-In each kidney, there are approximately 1—1.5 million renal corpuscles.
+In each kidney, there are approx. 1–1.5 million renal corpuscles.
 A corpuscle is composed of the following components:

 The glomerulus is a tuft of capillaries, woven together by anastomoses.
 They are supplied with fresh blood by the incoming vas afferens.
 The blood leaves the glomerulus by the vas efferens.

-The Bowman’s capsule surrounds the glomerulus and consists of two layers.
+The Bowman’s capsule surrounds the glomerulus and consists of 2 layers.
 The parietal layer, formed by a single-layer epithelium lying on a basal lamina, is located on the outside.
-The visceral layer, formed by so-called podocytes, is located on the inside.
+The visceral layer, formed by the so-called podocytes, is located on the inside.
 These are specialized cells with many processes lining the capillaries of the glomerulus.
 Both layers are connected at the vessel pole.

 The blood-urine-barrier: filter in the nephron